 - Have you lost weight?
 During the rectus diastasis repair, surgeons will cut away any loose skin.
 If you are planning on undergoing any weight loss, try and do so prior to the surgery.

 This procedure is not just for women who have been pregnant – men can need rectus diastasis repair too.
 Men will be able to notice they have a midline bulge between the xiphoid and umbilicus.
-This can also be exasperated by improper exercise or lifting techniques.
+This can also be exacerbated by improper exercise or lifting techniques

 Rectus Diastasis Repair Procedure